blimmer/1up-git-skills-talk/slides.md

 ---

-we **never** want to force push develop like with our other branches.
+we **never** want to force push our default branch like with our other branches.

 <p class='fragment'>
 we want to integrate the missed commit and replay our commit.